epomatti/typescript-boilerplate/README.md

 ## Usage

-Click on the <button class="button">Use this template</button> button over the GitHub menu 👆 to create your repository with this template.
+Click on the <button class="button" style="background-color: #238636;"> Use this template</button> button over the GitHub menu 👆 to create your repository with this template.

 Then start it with your favorite package manager: